2024 Full Reunion Weekend Schedule

 Enjoy an outdoor drawing session.
 No experience necessary; come to learn or practice what you already know.
 Supplies provided.

-PARK STREET ENTRANCE TO ALUMNI CENTER3:30PM*
+PARK STREET ENTRANCE TO ALUMNI CENTER

 Ultimate Frisbee Games (Ages 10+)